 Finally, there’s the 1987 summary of many of the leadership lessons gleaned from decades of motivating, celebrating the works of Napoleon Hill, and guiding leaders to their best selves, Lead the Field by Earl Nightingale.
 This little book has floated in and out of my life for years and its wisdom — though clunky in the print format due to having been transcribed by robots from the original audiobook version — is filled with impact for creatives who wish to lead rather than follow.
 As our business is constantly changing and as the job description of “artist” becomes more about content creation and distribution daily, task management systems like the story of Ivan Lee’s “six things” tactic (AKA “the $25,000 idea”) become important for actors to master.
 In the end, we are all running small businesses that we hope to grow into bigger businesses while we continue to thrive as creatives, always living our dreams with ease.
 Make smart business principles that have been passed down for decades a part of your artistic life today.
 You’ll thank me tomorrow.
 Hopefully while holding up something gold and shiny!

 Whether you choose to read one of these books per month, start in on a few at once and rotate through as the mood strikes, or better still gather online or in person with a group of fellow creatives to turn this project into a year-long bookclub for the next tier, I wanna know how it’s going for you!
 If you missed the day #SMFAninjas trended on Twitter recently, well, lemme tell ya, there’s a worldwide group of some really supportive, excited, proactive actors out there, ready to jam on all sorts of good things in 2015!
-And if 12 books ain’t enough for ya, I’ve got a whole bunch more in the master list of ninja reading, here.
+And if 12 books ain’t enough for ya, I’ve got a whole bunch more in the master list of ninja reading in the dojo.

 Plug in.
 Read well.
 Report back.
 Stay inspired!